-To start, you'll want to solicit key information from clients by asking certain questions.
+Initially, you want to gather essential client information by asking specific questions.
 The questions should give you an understanding of the client's income, expenses, spending habits, home values, and use of credit.
-This information will help you complete the first two steps in the process to determine if homeownership is right for the client and to figure out how much the client can afford.
+This information will help you complete the first two steps to determine if homeownership is right for the client and how much the client can afford.

-Let's look at questions to ask clients, and why to ask them.
+Let's look at questions to ask clients and why to ask them.